oddkiva/sara/doc/sphinx/source/datasets/kitti.rst

      \mathbf{X} \\

-Then multiplying the matrix blocks
+Then multiplying the matrix blocks,

 .. math::